Tonalities

 Db7(s11) , etc

-Chords of the same family are largely interchangeable (depending on context).
+Chords of the same family are largely interchangeable, given context. i.e. any type of Major chord variation

-i.e. any type of Major chord variation can fulfill the tonality for any Major chord symbol.
+can fulfill the tonality for any Major chord symbol.

 This means you only need to learn seven chords to start playing any tune!

-navigation on the neck.
+navigation of the neck.